Josh-Fried/Portfolio/Wordscapes Solver/README.md

 ### Project Overview

-Challenge: Make a program that given letters can outpput all possible words in seconds.
+Challenge: Make a program that given letters can output all possible words in seconds.

 Tools: GoLang